-The ALLIANCE selection process consists of 2 rounds during which each ALLIANCE CAPTAIN invites a team seeded below them in the standings to join their ALLIANCE.
-The invited team must not already have declined an invitation.
+The ALLIANCE selection process consists of 2 rounds during which each ALLIANCE CAPTAIN invites a team ranked below them in the standings to join their ALLIANCE.

-Round 1: In descending order (ALLIANCE 1 to ALLIANCE 8), each ALLIANCE CAPTAIN invites a single team.
+Round 1: In descending order (ALLIANCE 1 to ALLIANCE 8), each ALLIANCE CAPTAIN invites a single team to join their ALLIANCE.
 The invited team's representative steps forward and either accepts or declines the invitation.

 If the team accepts, it becomes a member of that ALLIANCE.
 If an invitation from a top 8 ALLIANCE to another ALLIANCE Lead is accepted, all lower ALLIANCE Leads are promoted 1 spot.
-The next highest-seeded, unselected team moves up to become the ALLIANCE 8 Lead.
+The highest-ranked, unselected team becomes the ALLIANCE 8 Lead.